FajarKKP/Coding/README.md

 # CodingPractice
 Welcome to my repo.
-Hope my code can help or be usefull.
+Hope my code can help or be usefull.Feel free if anyone want to improve it.
 Thanks